kmisiewicz/kmisiewicz.github.io/_posts/2019-8-25-Freeze-Them-All.md

 Game was created during internship as a programmer in Fabryka Gier in July 2019.

+To win you need to defeat 3 bosses with different attack patterns.
+You also need to watch out for minion crabs that attack you or your base.

 <p align="middle">
   <img src="/images/frozen2.png" width="49%" />
   <img src="/images/frozen3.png" width="49%" />